Mitigating errors in state preparation and measurement with noncomputational states: Motivation

 We now present an experiment, done on an IBM quantum Eagle device, showing that jointly mitigating state-preparation errors and measurement errors fails to error mitigate global observables of up to eight qubits.
 A GHZ state preparation circuit with a ladder structure of CNOT gates, shown in Fig.~\ref{fig:experiment}(a), turns the single-qubit $Z_0$ operator into a global $X^{\otimes n}$ operator.
 Hence, this $+1$ stabilizer is subject to measurement errors from all qubits, while only being affected by state-preparation errors from the first qubit.
 This makes the observable $O=X^{\otimes n}$ maximally sensitive to the separation of SPAM errors.
 We would thus like to study the circuit of Fig.~\ref{fig:experiment}(a).
 However, to account for gate noise we would need to learn the noise of the $n-1$ distinct layers of CNOT gates~\cite{van2023probabilistic, Mckay2023}.
 To reduce this overhead we convert the circuit in Fig.~\ref{fig:experiment}(a) to a similar circuit built from only two distinct layers of CNOT gates, see Fig.~\ref{fig:experiment}(b), which features the same behavior for the $X^{\otimes n}$ observable.

-We mitigate the circuit in Fig.~\ref{fig:experiment}(b) with TREX~\cite{VanDenBerg2022} by first measuring the raw expectation value $\langle O\rangle_\text{raw}$.
+We mitigate the circuit in Fig.~\ref{fig:experiment}(b) with TREX~\cite{VanDenBerg2022} to illustrate how inaccurate noise models can result in unphysical mitigated results.
+We start by measuring the raw, unmitigated expectation value $\langle O\rangle_\text{raw}$.
 All two-qubit gates are Pauli twirled so that the effective CNOT noise is a Pauli noise channel.
 We repeat this for $16n^2$ twirling configurations and collect $128$ shots per configuration.

 Next, we correct SPAM errors in $\langle O\rangle_\text{raw}$ with TREX by normalizing it by a correction factor $\langle Z^\star\rangle$.
 This factor is found by measuring $Z^{\otimes{}n}$ on the all-zero initial state, with measurements twirled with $X$ gates and an assumed ideal prepared state.
 Under ideal state preparation the TREX correction factor is $\langle Z^\star\rangle=\prod_{i=0}^{n-1}f_{\text{m},i}$, where $f_{\text{m},i}$ denotes the final measurement fidelity and subscript $i$ denotes the corresponding qubit.
 However, in the presence of state-preparation errors the measured TREX mitigator becomes $\langle Z^\star\rangle=\prod_{i=0}^{n-1}f_{\text{sp},i}f_{\text{m},i}$, where $f_{\text{sp},i}$ are the state-preparation fidelities.
 Normalizing $\langle O\rangle_\text{raw}$ by $\langle Z^\star\rangle$ can thus cause TREX to overcompensate when the set of qubits whose state-preparation errors affect the observable (in our case only qubit 0) differs from the support of the observable (in our case all qubits), see, for example, Refs.~\cite{Carrera2024, Chen2025}.